NUCLEAR POWER AND ALTERNATIVES

 5. Provide an extra power boost when need for passing, so that the gas motor can be relatively tiny and much more fuel efficient.

 I hope enough people will wake up and realize that insane and intentionally damaging regulations are all that is keeping hybrid cars from becoming much cheaper and better.
+For more details, read The Regulatory State and Hybrid Cars.

 WATER TECHNOLOGY – AN EXCELLENT NEW FUEL